 Gmail announced last week that it’s adding a new, powerful tool for email marketers: annotations for the Gmail Promotions tab.
 The Gmail promotions annotation – which will be gradually rolling out across mobile inboxes – allows email marketers to include additional branding and offer information when an email lands in the Promotions tab.
 “You guys … Continue reading “How to Display Images and Offer Information in the Gmail Promotions Tab [Free Tool]”

-By Jay Oram Inboxes are always jammed up with holiday emails – there’s a lot of competition.
+Inboxes are always jammed up with holiday emails – there’s a lot of competition.
 So, how can you make your email marketing campaigns stand out from the rest?
 Try adding a bit of holiday cheer to your regular emails by creating some animated snow using CSS.
-Here’s what the effect looks like … Continue reading “How to Add an Animated Snow Effect to Your Holiday Email Campaigns”
+Here’s what the effect looks like on a recent … Continue reading “How to Add an Animated Snow Effect to Your Holiday Email Campaigns”

 Email marketing teams large and small usually have a workflow that includes a robust pre-deployment checklist.
 It includes checks for content, design, functionality, subscriber lists, and much more.
 Image validation should be included in that list, as well.
 This means double-checking your HTML image parameters to make sure they’ll display properly on every client.
 For … Continue reading “Important Email Image Checks – Will Your Design Explode in Outlook?”